jatinluthra14/YARSA/README.md

 * Simple RSA Decryption
 * Factorization of n if p and q not given (Using factordb and alpertron)
 * Small e Attack
-* Weiner's Small d Attach
+* Weiner's Small d Attack
 * Multi-Prime RSA
 * Chinese Remainder Attack